 Projects identified will provide the necessary anticipated governmental services to the area.
 A reasonable and orderly sequence is outlined on the following page.
-However, public debt and expenditures should be made at the pace private development and/or redevelopment occurs to assure increment is sufficient to cover expenses.
+However, public debt and expenditures should be made at the pace private development occurs to assure increment is sufficient to cover expenses.